jorditorresBCN/Assignments-2017/Lab02.md

 #  Pre-lab homework 2 (week 3)
 <a name="HW1"/>
 ## HW 2.1: Installing Anaconda
- Download and installing Anaconda in your labtop following hands-on 4 ([Python Development Environment Quick Start](Phyton-Development-Environment-Quick-Start.md)) guidelines.
+Download and installing Anaconda in your laptop following hands-on 4 ([Python Development Environment Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Python-Development-Environment-Quick-Start.md)) guidelines.
 Start a Jupyter notebook on your terminal and create a note book that contains your previous [`Lab1.guessnumber.py`](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab01.md) code including some explanation of your steps using `markdown` cells.
 Save your notebook as `Lab2.guessnumber.pynb` and add it to your remote github repository.

 <a name="HW2"/>
 ## HW 2.2: Register Our App on Twitter